How to Take Your Baby Around the World Without Losing Your Mind

 It's tempting to bring the kitchen sink, so try to resist the urge.
 Don’t Determine which items of baby equipment you can live without for the time being, and use a service like Baby's Away to have the rest shipped to you.
 High chairs, pack-and-plays, toys, and beach tents can all be waiting for you when you arrive at your destination, relieving some of the burden of packing and bringing them along.
 Rebecca Mall, head of industry, media, and entertainment at Google and mother of 19-month-old twins, says, "It makes packing a million times easier and ensures you'll have everything you need."
 Also, I'm sure your children can't wait to break in their new toys.
 The most incredible discovery ”

-Plan Your Flights Around Naptime Regardless of how far or how quickly you need to get somewhere, plan your flight around your child's naptime.
+Plan Your Trip During Your Child's Nap Time Whether you're taking a short flight or a long one, try to plan your trip during your child's nap time.
 It's best to schedule a red-eye flight for when you'd normally be in bed.
 It's better for everyone if your baby's sleep routine doesn't get thrown off.

 Pre-ship Baby necessities like diapers, wipes, and formula from sites like Amazon or Diapers.com if your trip will last more than a few days. com, and travel-specific baggage shipping services, such as Luggage Free Kim-Marie Evans, mother of four and founder of the site Luxury Travel Mom, says, "You don't want to be in a strange place with weird diapers or not have access to the food your baby loves, but you also don't want to take up precious luggage space with that stuff, either."

-Plan to be your own pharmacy because anything that can go wrong on a trip with kids, usually does.
+Inevitably, something will go wrong when traveling with children, so you should be prepared.
 Be prepared for any medical emergency with your own stock of medicine, prescriptions, and supplies, whether it's a common cold, high fever, stomach bug, or even just a simple headache.
 You could waste 20 minutes aimlessly wandering the streets of Copenhagen if you tried to buy Aleve without a prescription.
 The following is based on a true story.
 Baby Benadryl, baby Tylenol, a thermometer, and adult ibuprofen are the bare minimum you should bring.
 For bonus points, parents should take Xanax and Ambien.